Learning Effective Representations for Retrieval Using Self-Distillation with Adaptive Relevance Margins: Experimental Setup

+\paragraph{Hardware.} Training is performed on a single Nvidia A100 40GB GPU, which renders our training setup attainable for most academic and small-scale industrial research environments.
+To improve training efficiency, we use mixed-precision weights and quantized optimizer states, reducing memory footprint by approximately 50\% compared to full-precision training while maintaining comparable model effectiveness.

-We study two evaluation setups: reranking and full ranking.
-In the reranking setup, which is used for evaluating ablation runs with low overhead, we rerank the top-1000 documents from the official TREC-DL19/20 BM25 baseline runs for each query.
+\paragraph{Evaluation.} We study two evaluation setups: re-ranking and full ranking.
+In the re-ranking setup, which is used for evaluating runs with low overhead, we re-rank the top-1000 documents from the official TREC-DL~19/20 BM25 baseline runs for each query.
 For the full ranking setup, replicating real-world use cases, we embed and index the entire MSMARCO-Passage collection using a FAISS~\cite{johnson:2019} HNSW index with optimized 32-byte product quantization, and perform exact re-ranking of the top-$k$ results.
 In both setups, we use cosine similarity between query and document representations for relevance estimation.
 Similar to prior work, in the full ranking setup we report the measures nDCG@10, representing ranking-oriented tasks, and Recall@1000, representing retrieval-oriented tasks.
-However, in the reranking setup, the BM25 baseline run artificially restricts the recall obtainable.
+However, in the re-ranking setup, the BM25 baseline run artificially restricts the recall obtainable.
 Therefore, we use Hits@100 as a suitable surrogate for recall that does not rely on all relevant documents being retrievable for each topic.